What do you do when one team forgets that it has an unplayed boule?

 What should you do?

 The FIPJP rules say that a team should play the next boule when the opposing team has the point or is out of boules.
 Regardless of why Team B refused to play its last unplayed boule, it broke this rule.
 Allowing Team B to throw its forgotten boule would actually reward Team B for breaking the rules— it would take the boule advantage away from Team A and give it to Team B. Team B therefore may NOT play their forgotten boule.
 In short, the fogotten boule is dead.

-The situation would be different if team A hadn’t bothered to ask team B if they still had any unplayed boules, and had just proceeded to throw.
-Then team A, not team B, would have been at fault.
-In such a situation, it is the responsibility of the team about to throw to perform due diligence to verify that the opposing team is out of boules.
-If team A hadn’t done its due diligence, then team A’s boule truly would have been thrown contrary to the rules.
+Note that the situation would be different if Team A hadn’t asked if Team B had any unplayed boules.
+In such a situation, it is the responsibility of the team about to throw to perform due diligence to verify that they have the point or that the opposing team is out of boules.
+If Team A hadn’t done its due diligence, then Team A’s boule truly would have been thrown out of turn.

 Players who have a different opinion about how to handle “forgotten boules” often fail to distinguish between cases in which Team A has and has not done its due diligence.
 If they were careful to do that, we believe that they would agree that Team B is at fault and the forgotten boule should be declared dead.